Ecommerce

 Key Features of PIM

 A PIM system aggregates data from multiple sources such as ERP systems, suppliers, and manual inputs.
-It enriches this data by standardizing formats, adding marketing content, and optimizing it for specific channels.
+It turns it into product information that’s ready for customers, search engines, and digital storefronts.
+Key features include:

 Key Features of ERP